cao13jf/CShaper/README.md

 ## CShaper

-Implementation for in *Establishment of morphological atlas of Caenorhabditis elegans embryo using deep-learning-based 4D segmentation*, by Jianfeng Cao, Guoye Guan, Vincy Wing Sze Ho, Ming-Kin Wong, Lu-Yan Chan, Chao Tang, Zhongying Zhao, & Hong Yan.
+Implementation for *Establishment of a morphological atlas of the Caenorhabditis elegans embryo using deep-learning-based 4D segmentation*, by Jianfeng Cao<sup>#</sup>, Guoye Guan<sup>#</sup>, Vincy Wing Sze Ho<sup>#</sup>, Ming-Kin Wong, Lu-Yan Chan, Chao Tang, Zhongying Zhao, & Hong Yan.

+<sup>#</sup> equal contribution

 ### Usage
-This implementation is based on Tensorflow and python3.6, trained with one GPU NVIDIA 2080Ti oon Linux.
+This implementation is based on Tensorflow and python3.6, trained with one GPU NVIDIA 2080Ti on Linux.
 Steps for training and testing are listed as below.
 * **Intsall dependency library**:
 ```buildoutcfg